 This can be hard.
 I’m guilty of this one myself at times.

-Worrying and the fear that worry can manifest is a major reason people get and stay stuck.
+Worrying and the fear that worry can manifest is a major reasons people get and stay stuck.
 We start drowning under the weight of awful ‘what if’ scenarios.

 To be honest, life can be hard enough as it is.
 There are plenty of things that actually happen to us that we need to deal with.

-Save your energy for those, leave the imagined worries alone.
+Save your energy for those, and leave the imagined worries alone.

 Related post – How to Worry Less